jitterted/ensembler/Tasks.md

 [ ] Start writing HTML tests??

 [ ] Add notification when joining as spectator

-[ ] Update RSVP enum to also have SPECTATOR

 [ ] Admin Ensemble details screen: move a Member between Participant, Spectator, and Declined